GraceLoggins/SparcElectric/docs/index.md

-## SparcElectric Mixed Workload Database / Data Warehouse Test-bed
+## SparcElectric Mixed Workload Database and Data Warehouse Test-bed

 Site is currently in process of upload, editing, and pages creation.
             Please be patient.
 Changes are incomplete.